CSCfi/csc-user-guide/docs/apps/trinity.md

 ## Using Trinity

-In Puhti, Trinity is set up with command:
+On Puhti, Trinity is set up with the command:
 ```text
 module load biokit
 ```
 The biokit module sets up a set of commonly used bioinformatics tools including trinity 2.8.5.
-If want to use version 2.13.2, run command:
+If want to use version 2.13.2, run the command:

 ```text
 module load trinty/2.13.2